 The most common cause of sudden cardiac death (SCD) is hypertrophic cardiomyopathy — disease of the heart muscle — most forms of which are detectable by screening.

-Unfortunately, screening is not routinely carried out in the UK, owing to concerns over high rates of false positives and related cost implications.
+Unfortunately, though British Cycling has introduced a screening policy for riders on its programme, screening is not routinely carried out in the UK – owing to concerns over high rates of false positives and related cost implications.

 However, recent research published in the British Journal of Cardiology suggests that refining the screening can reduce the need for follow-up investigations by more than 50 per cent, thereby slashing costs by 21 per cent.